btholt/project-fox-game-site/lessons/intro.md

 ## Font, Theme, and Prompt

 I use [Dank Mono][dank] with [ligatures enabled][ligatures] and the default Dark+ theme for VSCode.
 For my shell, I use zsh with the [Spaceship ZSH][spaceship] prompt.
 I did pay for the Dank font (years ago, still use it and love it so totally worth it) but I know not everyone wants to pay for a font.
-[Cascadia Code][cascadia] from Microsoft is a great free code font with ligatures.
+[Cascadia Code][cascadia] from Microsoft is a great free code font with ligatures and what I use in the terminal.

 ## Where to File Issues